seliumlabs/selium/README.md

 Selium uses namespaces to achieve segmentation between facets of your data network.
 You can arbitrarily define namespaces much the same way as you'd create directories in a filesystem.
-Selium enforces isolation between between namespaces at the user level (see mTLS), so sharing between namespaces is simple, but secure.
+Selium enforces isolation between namespaces at the user level (see mTLS), so sharing between namespaces is simple, but secure.

 ### QUIC protocol